jenninrk/IS601-851-Team-Project-1/Git_Definitions.md

     * A branch, or branches, are often made within a developer’s local copy, to allow them to test strategies or edits before committing changes to the main code in the master repository.
   * Commit
     * This command will record the changes made in the local branch back to the master repository.
+  * Merge
+    * This command allows the developer to combine separate branches together.
+It is a useful command in that it also identifies conflicts between the branches in need of resolution for the proposed code to work.
+This functionality is also useful in that it is designed to preserve coding history whenever possible, limiting change management to conflicts.